Mitel-Martech/form-design-kit/README.md

 ### Basic Usage:
 * Open the Design Kit file in Sketch
 * Styles, elements, components and templates are broken out into their respective pages
 * Use symbols and styles to build out your design.
-Make use of existing components whenever possible.
+Make use of existing components whenever possible, we should only be creating net new assets when absolutely necessary.
 * Updates to the Design Kit will be posted in our change log, so check back frequently to stay up-to-date(Martech team members will be notified of changes directly).

 ### Recommended: